CognitiveDisson/DebugProblemApp/README.md

 The main target does not depend on the framework in the project settings only through the configuration file. ( It is important )

 ## Steps to reproduce
-1. Open framework project - DebugProblemApp.xcodeproj
+1. Open framework project - DevPod/DevPod.xcodeproj
-2. Choose a scheme to build the framework - DevPod
-3. Built it for iOS simulator
-2. Then copy the results framework and dSYM from Dereived Data in the DevPodFramework folder.
+2. Run it.
+It should automatically transfer files to the DevPodFramework folder
+3. Delete everything from Derived Data folder
-4. Switch to main scheme - DebugProblemApp
+4. Open main project - DebugProblemApp.xcodeproj
-5. Add breakpoint to DevPodViewController file - DevPod/DevPodViewController.swift line 7
+5. Add breakpoint to DevPodViewController file - DevPod/DevPodViewController.swift line 7 (Added files are just references/links they don’t participate in the main target build)
-6. Run
+6. Run it
-7. Check that everything works - the variable (self) is displayed // or it may not work already
-8. Delete everything from Derived Data folder
-9. Run again
-10. Check that variable information is no longer displayed
+7. Variable information is no longer displayed

 ### Result
 Debug panel does not display types, only names.